fedir/fedir.github.com/_posts/2018-04-02-social-network-as-i-would-like.md

     * The project made by most notable top contributors is `pallets/flask`
     * The best project (taking in account placements in all competitions) is `django/django`

-Using such approach You could easily compare different projects, check their quality metrics, and to choose right one for further analyze (code quality review, used dependencies ...).
+Using such approach You could easily compare different projects, check their quality metrics, and to choose right one for further analyze (code quality review, used dependencies...).

 Projects homepage : https://github.com/fedir/ghstat